jillesca/open_telemetry_network_impact/README.md

 Either manually stop and wipe the existing lab and then import the [cml topology.](cml/ansible/cml_lab/topology.yaml)

-Or run the cml container. _If using the first time, it will take like 5min to be ready.
+Or run the cml container. _If first time, it will take around 5min to be ready.
 Manual option could be faster._

 ```bash
 chmod +x build_run_cml.sh